brianlinUM/youtube-timestamps/Plans.md

 - Add bootstrap to npm instead of in dist
 - Button to restore original title of video
 - Separate Chrome API code from rest of extension code, to make it easy to port to firefox (possible future plan)
+- Prevent overwriting timestamp when adding, if already exists.

 # Known bugs:
 - ~~Extension still allows adding of timestamp when the YT video page has error (e.g. Private Video)~~ (Done, incl. in next update)